Rajakavitha1/testing_gitbook/production-environment/observability-alerting/observability.md

 ---
 description: >-
-  Installing Kube-Prometheus-stack in the same Kubernetes cluster that hosts the Seldon Enterprise Platform.
+  Installing kube-prometheus-stack in the same Kubernetes cluster that hosts the Seldon Enterprise Platform.
 ---

-# Observability
+# Monitoring

+The Seldon Enterprise Platform, along with any deployed models, automatically exposes metrics to Prometheus.
+By default, certain alerting rules are pre-configured, and an alertmanager instance is included.

 You can install `kube-prometheus` to monitor Seldon components, and ensure that the appropriate `ServiceMonitors` are in place for Seldon deployments.
 The analytics component is configured with the Prometheus integration.
 The monitoring for Seldon Enterprise Platform is based on the Prometheus Operator and the related `PodMonitor` and `PrometheusRule` resources.